OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 - AppSource Simulator - An application that simulates the AppSource
 - SQL Server and database

-You'll create the three Azure Active Directory applications and their supporting infrastructure using automated deployment scripts called [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+You'll create the three applications and their supporting infrastructure using automated deployment scripts called [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

-**Download the source code needed to be deployed**
+**Download the source code needed for these services**

 1. Go to [https://github.com/OfficeDev/office-add-in-saas-monetization-sample](https://github.com/OfficeDev/office-add-in-saas-monetization-sample).
 2. Clone or download the project to your local machine.